uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 ===============================

-Daily development work on DIMS source code is done using a local server accessed via SSH to ``git.prisem.washington.edu``.
+Daily development work on DIMS source code is done using a local server accessed via SSH to ``git.devops.develop``.
 The public release of DIMS software will be from `github.com/uw-dims`_ with public documentation  delivered on `ReadTheDocs`_.
 (DIMS documentation is covered in Section :ref:`documentation`.)